vogelfr/Flashcard/README.md

 `-P` to hide progresss

+#### Continue where you left off

+*Intended for use with `-s`.* If you use it with `-r` instead, you shouldn't notice a difference.
+If you use it with `-R`, you get weird behaviour, so ... don't do that.
+(What happens is that it does not shuffle the deck for the first run through)

+`-c 12` sets the starting point to the 12th card (indexing starts by 1).
+You may use any number in the range`]0, number_of_cards]`.

 ## Flashcard File
 The flashcard file contains n flashcards in the following manner:
 - On the (2*i)-th line, delimited by '\n', the front of the i-th card.